nickthorpie/gpt-j-simple/README.md

 # gpt-j-simple

+### Project Description and Goals
 This is a wrapper for kingoflolz' [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax) for easy initialization.
 The goal of this project is to provide a simple way of creating, finetuning and training meshed transformers.
+At the moment, only support for google colab is present.

 ### List of working features
 1. `download_gptj('slim')` download either gpt-j-6b full or slim